Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Experimental

-\pgnfigure{figure3.pdf}{ Temperature dependence of the low-energy excitations around the hidden-order to paramagnetic phase transition.
+\pgnfigure{figure2.png}{ Temperature dependence of the low-energy excitations around the hidden-order to paramagnetic phase transition.
+At the incommensurate $(1.44,0,0)$ wavevector the gap is filled much more abruptly at $T_0$ and the $E=0.5$\,meV excitations do not show any additional enhancement.
 At the commensurate $\qzero$ position the gap is filled across a considerable temperature range around $T_0$.
-Low-energy excitations at $E=0.5$\,meV are strongly enhanced and peak precisely at $T_0$.
-At the incommensurate $\qone$ wavevector the gap is filled much more abruptly at $T_0$ and the $E=0.5$\,meV excitations do not show any additional enhancement.
-Arrows denote the positions of energy scans above $T_0$ shown in Fig.~\ref{figure2.pdf}. }
+Low-energy excitations at $E=0.5$\,meV are strongly enhanced and peak precisely at $T_0$ illustrating the peaking of the damping, which is exclusive to the $\qzero$ position.}